Danyal-Ahmad/readme-generator/README.md

 ## 🛠 How It Works

-1. **Input Your Project Details**
-   Add your project name, description, tech stack, features, install/usage instructions.
+1. Add your project name, description, tech stack, features, install/usage instructions.

-2. **Select a Template**
-   Choose a layout best suited for your target audience.
+2. Choose a layout best suited for your target audience.

-3. **Generate and Preview**
-   View a live-rendered README using real Markdown formatting.
+3. View a live-rendered README using real Markdown formatting.

-4. **Export with One Click**
-   Instantly download or copy the final README for GitHub use.
+4. Instantly download or copy the final README for GitHub use.

 ---